Posted 5 July 2017 by Sal

 Not only that, the person on the screen isn’t actually a person, is it?
-It’s just light.
-It’s not even a person, it just looks like a person.
+It’s just light, but it looks like a person.
 There’s an appearance of a person, but it isn’t really there.
-It’s appearing and dissolving on this screen now, now, now etc., etc. This is a metaphor, so it’s not perfect.
+It’s appearing and dissolving on this screen now, now, now, etc. This is a metaphor, so it’s not perfect.

-To use the, admittedly imperfect, movie analogy again, what is an image on the screen?
-In fact, it is just one still frame.
-That one frame stands alone.
+Let’s take a look.
+To use the—admittedly imperfect—movie analogy again, what is an image on the screen?
+It is just one still frame and that one frame stands alone.
 Alone, that frame is not dependent on the previous frame.
-But when strung together one frame after the other, it gives the appearance of movement through time and space.
-But in truth, that movement is illusory.
-When one thought is strung together with another thought in the mind, and collated to create a self, then it appears that there is a movement of self through time and space.

-That is how I see it..
-The mind can put it all together to create a story about it, no problem.
+But, when strung together, one frame after the other, it gives the appearance of movement through time and space.
+In truth, however, that movement is illusory.
+When the mind strings each individual thought together and collates the thoughts to create an illusory self, it appears that there is the movement of a “self” through time and space.
+The mind puts it all together to create a story, and it’s not a problem.
 That’s what makes a movie of life like that.

 There are two ways to look at causality.
-One is to look at the Big Bang as the cause of everything.
-So, this moment is caused by everything else that has ever happened or this moment wouldn’t be this way.
+One way is to look at the Big Bang as the cause of everything.
+Under this view, this moment is caused by everything else that has ever happened.
+What is, always has a previous event that caused it, and the causality always leads all the way back to the Big Bang.
 That view is in the play of mind.
-The second view, which is true because we can only know what is now, is that there’s nothing behind the curtain and nothing has caused anything.
-There is only what is, this one frame appearing now.
-It’s hard for the mind to grasp that.
+The second view—which is true because we can only know what is now—is that there’s nothing behind the curtain, and nothing has caused anything.
+There is only what is, this one frame appearing, now.
+This view is hard for the mind to grasp.

-You have to see that the feeling you have that you’re traveling through time somewhere is just based on a belief.
-The belief that you’re the body/self and you are going through time.
-When you jump out of the body, metaphorically, and you’re aware of yourself as not body, just as knowing, then you see that you are not going anywhere.
+You have to see that the feeling of traveling through time is just based on a belief that you are the body-mind, and you are going through time.
+When you jump out of the body-mind (metaphorically), and you’re aware of yourself as just knowing, then you see that you are not going anywhere.
 You’re here.
 You’re aware!
-It’s only because you relate to the body/mind that you think you are traveling through time.
+It’s only because you relate to the body-mind as who you are that you think you are traveling through time.